Topological Spatial Graph Coarsening: Experiments and Real World Examples

 \subsection{Application on a classification task}

-In this section, we evaluate our topological and optimized coarsening procedure on a fungi network dataset.
-We perform a graph classification task on the original and the coarsed data to evaluate the amount of retained and loss information.\\

-We consider a real-world dataset made from graphs representing fungi, extracted from \cite{fricker2025fungi}.
-Each fungus is represented as a spatial graph where edges represent mycelia\footnote{The mycelium is the root-like structure of a fungus.} pieces and nodes are placed where the mycelia separate or merge (see Figure~\ref{fig:fungus_images}).
-The dataset contains several fungus species.
-Fungi are grown in various conditions and are exposed to attacks of grazers of various types.
-Each type of grazer modifies the growth of the fungus, resulting in a change of the structural properties of the network \citep{boddy2010fungal} (see the structural changes between the fungi grown with or without grazers in Figure~\ref{fig:fungus_images}).
-For more consistency through the dataset and for computational time considerations, we select a subset of the graphs available in \citet{fricker2025fungi}, by keeping graphs with a number of nodes smaller than 1500, resulting in a data set of 128 graphs, spanning three fungus species (\textit{Phallus impudicus, Phanerochaete velutina, Resinicium bicolour}).
-The nodes of the graph are given with 2D spatial positions.
-The edges are weighted with biology-inspired resistance values that indicate how easy it is to transport nutrient along the given edge.
-This resistance value is proportional to the length of the edge and inversely proportional to the cross-section area.
+We evaluate our topological and optimized coarsening procedure on a fungi network dataset.
+We consider a real-world dataset of fungal mycelia extracted from \cite{fricker2025fungi}.
+Each fungus is represented as a spatial graph where the edges represent mycelia \footnote{The mycelium is the root-like structure of a fungus.} branches and the nodes are placed where the mycelia branches separate or merge (see Figure~\ref{fig:fungus_images}).
+The dataset contains fungi of different species, grown in various conditions, and exposed to attacks of grazers of various types.
+Each type of grazer modifies the growth of the fungus, resulting in a change of the structural properties of the network \citep{boddy2010fungal} For example, the structural changes between two fungi grown with or without grazers are shown in Figure~\ref{fig:fungus_images}).
+For more consistency through the dataset and for computational time considerations, we select a subset of the graphs with a number of nodes smaller than 1500, resulting in a data set of 128 graphs, spanning three fungus species (Phallus impudicus, Phanerochaete velutina, Resinicium bicolour).
+The nodes of the graph are given with 2D spatial positions and the edges are weighted with biological-inspired resistance values that indicate how easy it is to transport nutrient along the given edge.
+This resistance value is proportional to the length of the edge and inversely proportional to the cross-section area.\\